-Evergreen Hall, home to approximately 100 female students, is designed in a semi-traditional residence hall style (two adjacent rooms housing two students each with one bathroom in between).
+Evergreen Hall, home to approximately 100 female students, is largely designed in a semitraditional residence hall style (two adjacent rooms housing two students each with one bathroom in between).
+Some of the larger Evergreen rooms house 3 students per room.
 For students wanting to suite with another set of roommates or just have their bathroom close by, Evergreen is ideal.
-Located in the Beeson Woods section of campus, with winding tree lined walkways and charming bridges, Evergreen is a short scenic walk from Central Campus.
-Its sits among the trees in what is arguably the most beautiful residential section of campus.
-Bedrooms contain 2 twin beds, 2 desks, 2 chairs and 2 four drawer chest of drawers.
-They also have the added convenient feature of a sink and mirror in each room outside the bathroom.
+Located in the Beeson Woods section of campus, with winding tree lined sidewalks and charming bridges, Evergreen is a short scenic stroll from Central Campus.
+It sits among the trees in what is arguably the most beautiful residential section of campus.
+Bedrooms conveniently feature a sink and mirror in each room outside the bathroom.
 Study room with TV, laundry and kitchen facilities are located on the lowest floor.
 Residents can check out games in the office for recreation.

 Residents share laundry facilities, kitchen and a large study room located on the lowest floor.

 All buildings in Beeson Woods except Evergreen Hall are made up of 10 suites, each home to four students.
 Each suite contains 2 bedrooms, 2 bathrooms, and a living room or common area with a kitchenette.
 Residents share laundry facilities and a stove/oven located on the lowest floor of each building.

 Bedrooms contain for each student:

 - chest of drawers